-- d Privacy Act: The Privacy Act 1993 #28 17 May 1993 which came into force on 1 July 1993 and its subsequent amendments.
-S2 of the Act lists definitions and s6 sets down the Information Privacy Principles. - e Privacy Officer: The person identified by the Institute as the Privacy Officer as required by \$23 of the Privacy Act.
-The responsibilities are set out in the same section. - f Staff Member: In this policy, any person who has applied for employment or has been employed or is currently employed or contracted by Ara. - g Student: In this policy, any person who has applied for enrolment or has been enrolled or is currently enrolled at Ara. - h Third Party: In this policy, the first party is Ara, the second party is the individual concerned (the student or staff member or other individual), and the third party is anyone else.
+- d Privacy Act: The Privacy Act 2020 which came into force on 1 December 2020 and its subsequent amendments.
+Part 3 of the Act sets down the IPPs and codes of practice. - Privacy Officer: The person identified by the Institute as the Privacy Officer as e required by s201 of the Privacy Act 2020.
+The responsibilities are set out in the same section. - f Colleague: In this policy, any person who has applied for employment or has been employed or is currently employed or contracted by Ara. - Learner: In this policy, any person who has applied for enrolment or has been enrolled g or is currently enrolled at Ara. - h Third Party: In this policy, the first party is Ara, the second party is the individual concerned (the learner, colleague, or other individual), and the third party is anyone else.

-Related Ara Procedures (indicate if attached to policy or where they can be found) • Related Ara Policies APP301 Student Rights and Responsibilities APP505 Assessment APP508 Moderation CPP110 Legislative Compliance CPP116 Protected Disclosures CPP201 Staff ID and Related Security CPP208 Resolving Staff Performance or Conduct Issues CPP211 Professional Code of Practice Related Legislation or Other Documentation Good Practice Guidelines (indicate if attached to policy or where they can be found) • References • A template for an Authority to Disclose Sp Privacy Officer pecified Personal Information is available from the
+Related Ara Procedures and Forms CPP208a Staff complaints about staff process flowchart CPP208b Staff complaints about students process flowchart Related Ara Policies APP301 Student Rights and Responsibilities APP505 Assessment APP508 Moderation CPP110 Legislative Compliance CPP116 Protected Disclosures CPP123 Data Governance CPP403 Staff ID and Related Security CPP208 Resolving Employee Performance or Conduct Issues CPP211 Professional Code of Practice Related Legislation or Other Documentation Privacy Act 2020 The Privacy Commissioner The Ombudsman Good Practice Guidelines

+References

+A template for an Authority to Disclose Specified Personal Information is available from the Ara Privacy Officer